 WARNING!
-Never use the board return table as a platform to stand on.
+Never use the board return coveyor as a platform to stand on.
 This table is designed and intended to assist in the removal of boards only.
 Standing on the table may result in serious injury.

 WARNING!
-Use ONLY water with the water lube accessory.
-Never use flammable fuels or liquids.
+Never use flammable fuels or liquids with lube accessory.
 If these types of liquids are necessary to clean the blade, remove it and clean with a rag.
 Failure to do so may result in serious injury or death.

 CAUTION!
-Before loading a log onto the sawmill bed, make sure that the pivot bed rails, turner arm, clamp and toe boards are below the bed level.
+Before loading a log onto the sawmill bed, make sure that turner arm, clamp and toe boards are below the bed level.
 Failure to do so may result in machine damage or misalignment.